Optimal measures for p-frame energies on spheres: Introduction

 Our experimental results together with Theorem \ref{t:mainsphere} lead us to believe that clustering of minimizers is a general phenomenon when $p$ is not an even integer. \begin{conjecture} In all dimensions $d\ge 2$ and for all $p>0$ such that $p\not\in 2 \mathbb N$, the minimizing measures of the $p$-frame energy \eqref{eq:pframe} are discrete. \end{conjecture} This conjecture is additionally supported by the fact that discreteness of minimizers is known for certain attractive-repulsive potentials on $\R^d$ \cite{carrillo2017geometry} and has been conjectured for some other potentials on the sphere, e.g.\ those appearing in \cite{finsterSupport2013}, see also Section~\ref{sec:causal}.
+It is worth noting that in the classical paper \cite{Bjorck1956}, it was shown that for $F(x,y) = - \| x-y\|^{\alpha}$ with $\alpha >2$ and any compact domain $\Omega \subset \mathbb R^d$, the energy minimizers are discrete and their support consists of at most $d+1$ points (just two antipodal points if $\Omega = \mathbb S^{d-1}$).
+Moreover, in \cite{carrillo2017geometry} discreteness has been established for mildly repulsive potentials, i.e. those that behave as $- \| x-y\|^{\alpha}$ with $\alpha >2$ when $\| x-y\|$ is small.
+Observe that for the $p$-frame potential, we have $|\langle x,y \rangle |^p \, \approx 1 - \frac{p}{2} \|x-y \|^2$ when $x$, $y\in \mathbb S^{d-1}$ are close, hence the $p$-frame energy falls into the endpoint case $\alpha=2$, and, according to the discussion above, this case is more subtle.

-While we still have yet to establish Conjecture~\ref{conj:discrete} and prove discreteness, in our companion paper \cite{bilyk2019energy} we show that on $\S^{d-1}$, whenever $p$ is not even, the support of the measure minimizing the $p$-frame potential necessarily has empty interior.
+While we have yet to establish Conjecture~\ref{conj:discrete} and prove discreteness, in our companion paper \cite{bilyk2019energy} we show that on $\S^{d-1}$, whenever $p$ is not even, the support of the measure minimizing the $p$-frame potential necessarily has empty interior.

 In addition to the conjectured discreteness of minimizers our initial study gave rise to surprisingly symmetric minimizers for $p$-frame energies, suggesting that further investigation might give new interesting spherical codes.
 While nearly all of the minimizing configurations arising from our numerical experiments have appeared before in the coding theory literature, we did however discover a new code in $\C^5$ of $85$ vectors which in turn gives a new bound for a minimal sized weighted projective $3$-design.
 We detail a construction of this code and its properties in Section~\ref{subsec:new_quadrature}.